ietf-wg-acme/acme/draft-ietf-acme-acme.md

    * Receive a CA-provided challenge at (hopefully) an administrator-controlled email address corresponding to the domain, and then respond to it on the CA's web page.
-* Download the issued certificate and install it on their Web Server.
+* Download the issued certificate and install it on the user's Web Server.

 With the exception of the CSR itself and the certificates that are issued, these are all completely ad hoc procedures and are accomplished by getting the human